scds/intro-twine/lessons/lesson2.md

 Finally, the last text formatting option we'll cover is alignment and columns.

 ### Alignment
-- Highlight the text you'd like to set the alignment of.
+- Highlight the text you'd like to change the alignment of.
 - Open up the `Alignments and columns` menu and select `Alignment`.
 <img width="75%" src="../assets/img/lessons/text16.png" style="border: solid 2px black">
 - Adjust the placement and width of your text and select the text alignment.